pranjali1205/eye_Voc/README.md

 one additional library for offline version -</br>
 VOSK : $ pip install vosk
 </br></br></br>
+# Changes needed for running the source code for offline mode
+● In <b>Engine.py</b> file(" of offline version")</br>
+At line no. 10, update the path of <b>vosk-model-samll-en-in-0.4</b> folder according to your local system.
+.
+●  In <b>OpenApps.py</b> (Make this change in both versions).</br>
+At line no. 71, change the path of eviacam.exe file. </br>
+(You can get the path of eviacam by opening Enable_viacam folder, then open bin folder, then look for evicam.exe file.)
+</br> or ( if you installed eviacam through link, udpate the path according to where you have downloaded it.)

 # Link to all the voice commands
 </br> https://docs.google.com/document/d/19MFWQ_5MpEi7aJvZREQXF3sdn0hBGh0vE0YTHDRHvIw/edit